Renuka-Pharma/.github/profile/README.md

 ## What We Offer

-- **Pharmaceutical Manufacturing**: Producing a variety of high-quality medications.
+- **Pharmaceutical Marketing**: Producing and Marketing a variety of high-quality medications.
 - **Software Solutions**: Developing tools for:
   - **Clinic Management**
   - **Analytics and Reporting**